howaskew/Explore-OpenActive-data-with-R-code/README.md

 This allows us to minimise the burden on publishers systems and to do the processing required for RPDE points 4, 5 and 6 above.

 Here's one approach:
-- Create a folder to store the combined datasets
+- Create a folder to store the data from pages you've read already
-- Create a 'control table' or similar to track what page you are on
+- Create a "control table" or similar to track what page you are on
 - Start reading a feed, appending new data to any existing data and storing after each page
-- Update the control table.
+- Update the control table

 This means you can pick up reading a feed without starting all over again, minimising the burden on publishers and making it easier to resume after any error.